AmanPrashant/DATA-LEAKAGE-DETECTION-IN-CLOUD/README.md

 # DATA-LEAKAGE-DETECTION-IN-CLOUD
-Detection of data  leaking or any anomaly in data
+Detection of data  leakage or any anomaly found in data